bnguyen86/sf-plugin-ts/messages/ts.convert.md

 # description

 Convert all JS files in your default LWC folder to TS.
-Or specific a path and only convert JS files in that path to TS.
+Or specify a path and only convert JS files in that path to TS.
 This will not change or remove any existing JS or TS files.

 # flags.all.summary